-Class Participation on Zoom: You are REQUIRED to participate together on Zoom with me for about an hour from Week 2-Week 5.
+Class Participation on Zoom: You are REQUIRED to participate together on Zoom with me for an hour weekly.
+This weekly live chat clears up your questions during the week and develops your discussion skills.
 You are expected to turn on the video camera during the entire live chat every week, to receive the full attendance grade.